TAN (group): 2022: Debut with 1TAN, 2TAN, Dream & Deurim, and overseas promotions

-2023: Essege
+2023: Essege, Tan Made, and Proxima

 On February 23, 2023, Think Entertainment released a promotional timetable revealing their next release, a special single album for their first anniversary titled Essege, which will be released on March 10.
-The single album's name came from the combining of the words "Essay" and "Message".
+The single album's name came from the combining of the words "Essay" and "Message".n As per the planned date, the EP with the lead single "Fix You", which was a complete version of "Fix You Part.1" from their debut EP 1TAN, and its music video was released.
+On August 11, TAN released the EP Tan Made [I] with its lead single "Heartbeat".